jhnc-oss/yocto-docs/documentation/ref-manual/variables.rst

       to find the unpacked source.

-      As an example, assume a :term:`Source Directory` top-level folder named ``poky`` and a default :term:`Build Directory` at ``poky/build``.
+      As an example, assume a :term:`Source Directory` top-level folder named ``project`` and a default :term:`Build Directory` at ``project/build``.
 In this case, the work directory the build system uses to keep the unpacked recipe for ``db`` is the following::

-         poky/build/tmp/work/qemux86-poky-linux/db/5.1.19-r3/sources/db-5.1.19
+         project/build/tmp/work/qemux86-poky-linux/db/5.1.19-r3/sources/db-5.1.19

       The unpacked source code resides in the ``db-5.1.19`` folder.